g-male/darin-portfolio/content/capturing/bird/castle-guard.md

 postyear: "2022"
 contentdesc: bird
 ---
 Spotless Starling, eating a worm, on an ancient wall, overlooking the Portuguese beach, on a sunny day.
-Shot in Ria Formosa.
+Shot in Ria Formosa, Portugal.